Mark

 Whether you’re struggling with short putts or distance control, mastering the art of putting will significantly lower your scores.

-Let’s dive into the 10 best putting drills to help you sharpen your game and gain an edge on the greens.
+Let’s dive into 5 of the best putting drills to help you sharpen your game and gain an edge on the greens.

 Place a coin on the ground and aim to hit it with your putt.
 This drill helps with distance control and aim.